CodeChef-NIT-Hamirpur-Chapter/Resources/Prashant Thakur/prashant.md

 Although you shouldn't do CP for money or something else, do it for fun, this fun journey will help you a lot in the future, but if you want to know what one can get by doing CP

-seach for "tourist competitive programming" and get the motivation. :)
+search for "tourist competitive programming" and get the motivation. :)